 As early Aryan society evolved into the more settled and more urban society of ancient India, these caste divisions persisted.
 New religious movements, the Jains and Buddhists, rebelled against it, preaching that all men are equal.
 However, caste was never overthrown.
 As time went on, indeed, it became more complex, and more rigid.
 It has endured right up to the present day.

 In the earliest times, many hunter-gatherer groups inhabited much of the Indian sub-continent.
 However, the economic history of ancient India is one of agricultural advance.
 The use of iron spread from the Middle East from around 800 BC, making farming more productive, and populations grew.
-At first, this occured on the plains of northern India.
+At first, this occurred on the plains of northern India.
 However, iron-age farming gradually spread throughout the entire subcontinent.
 The hunter-gatherers were squeezed more and more into the forests and hills of India, eventually to take up farming themselves and being incorporated into Aryan society as new castes.

 The spread of iron-age farming was a crucial development in the history of ancient India as it led to the rebirth of urban civilization in the subcontinent.
 Cities grew up; trade expanded; metal currency appeared, and an alphabetical script came into use.